Free Walking Tour Berlin

 Tickets and Fares

-Pro tip: Consider getting a day pass or a Welcome Card, which offers unlimited travel within certain zones and discounts for various attractions in Berlin.
+Pro tip: Take a day pass or Welcome Card that allows travelling within the specific zones and travellers receive discounts on many attractions in Berlin.

 2. Bicycles